monis256/ottawa-recreation-reservation/README.md

 3. You can monitor the script's execution and results in the Actions tab of your repository

-*The script has been scheduled to run at 5:57 PM to avoid high load periods on every hour in GitHub Actions*
+*The script has been scheduled to run at 5:56 PM to avoid [high load periods](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) in the beginning of every hour in GitHub Actions*